The Victorian Landcare Grants support environmental volunteer groups and networks to protect and restore land and the environment.

 Eligibility

-The grants are open to Victorian environmental volunteer groups to support their important work helping protect the health of our land, waterways and biodiversity.
+The grants are open to environmental volunteer groups, including Landcare groups and networks, Friends groups, Conservation Management Networks, Committees of Management, Coastcare groups and Aboriginal groups to support their important work in helping protect the health of our land, waterways and biodiversity.

 - Conservation Management Networks